 Since opening in 1973, Santiago Elementary has served students for more than 40 years.
+In 2018, our School re-opened as Santiago STEAM Magnet Elementary, with a focus on HQPBL (High Quality Project Based Learning).
 We are a unique school because of our beautiful location in the heart of Lake Forest.
 When visiting our school, you’ll quickly notice that our campus is covered with eucalyptus trees that help to make our school a warm and inviting place to be.
-Santiago is viewed as the core of the neighborhood and represents more than just a local elementary school.
-Students from all walks of life make up and add to the richness and diversity of the Santiago Elementary School population.
+Students from all walks of life make up and add to the richness and diversity of the Santiago STEAM Magnet Elementary School population.

-Student Council – Students in sixth grade are given an opportunity to participate in decisions affecting the student body at Santiago School and to receive first hand knowledge of the democratic process.
+Student Council – Students in sixth grade are given an opportunity to participate in decisions affecting the student body at Santiago STEAM Magnet and to receive first hand knowledge of the democratic process.
 The student council sponsors special school spirit dress-up days and other campus improvement projects.

 Red Ribbon Week – A full week of programs to encourage children to stay away from drugs and adopt healthy lifestyle choices.
 This special week is planned by the Student Council.

-6th Grade Science Camp – This year our Santiago Eagles attended High Trails Outdoor Science School in mid December.
+6th Grade Science Camp – This year our Santiago STEAM Eagles attended High Trails Outdoor Science School in January.
 Students learn a variety of topics over a 4 day program, such as archery, orienteering, plant life, and environmental awareness.

-College Wear Tuesdays / Spirit Wear Fridays – Students are encouraged to wear college and university wear on Tuesdays to learn about various college opportunities and remind each other of their goals for higher learning.
+Spirit Wear Wednesdays – Students are encouraged to wear college and university wear on Tuesdays to learn about various college opportunities and remind each other of their goals for higher learning.
 On Fridays, students are encouraged to wear their Santiago Spirit wear and school colors.

 Computer/Technology – Computer/technology education is provided to all students via a distributed network of classroom computers, IPADs, the computer lab, and portable notebook computers with access to the Internet.
 Classroom projectors allow teachers to present online material to the entire class.
 A distributed video broadcasting system is also provided to each classroom as well as the library.

-The Learning HUB – The Library Clerk provides weekly visits to the library for all students.
+The Innovation Lab – The Library Clerk provides weekly visits to the library for all students.
 Students are welcome to check out books of interest and conduct research during their time in the library.
 This year our library and computer lab have merged into one large collaboration space, where students can pursue group projects using both books and technology.

 English Language Programs – We have an active English Language Advisory Committee (ELAC) that is committed to supporting our English Learners and their families.
 Santiago Elementary has worked with Bloomz.net to develop a Communication App to have two-way communication with families in multiple languages.